 The sin of pride may not be the most basic sin, but it is probably way ahead of whatever is running in second place.
 The great American preacher Jonathan Edwards, in his typically vivid imagery, put it this way: “[p]ride is the worst viper that is in the heart, the greatest disturber of the soul’s peace and sweet communion with Christ; it was the first sin that ever was, and lies lowest in the foundation of Satan’s whole building, and is the most difficultly rooted out” (Advice to Young Converts).
 Powerful words.

 Pride is the all-too-human condition that makes “self” the center of my life, so that all others, including God, become subservient to me.
-The sin of pride is not the pride you may take in winning a scholarship to Juilliard, or by making an impossible catch in deep center field, or by the good feelings that arise when your child comes home from school with an “A+.”
-It is the kind of pride that says, however subtly, and in many diverse ways, “My will be done” (Isaiah 14:13–14 depicts the gravest expression of this).
+The sin of pride is not the pride you may take the good feelings that arise when your child comes home from school with an “A+, or in winning a scholarship to Juilliard, or by making an impossible catch in deep center field.
+It is the kind of pride that says, subtly and in many diverse ways, “My will be done” (Isaiah 14:13–14 depicts the gravest expression).

 Pride is the enemy of humility.
 Humility is about turning one’s attention away from self to God and to others.
 When we consider the purposes of God and the welfare of others as greater than ourselves, that is humility.
 “Self-forgetfulness” is the way C. S. Lewis put it.